Brazil: Early Republic

 In the 1930s, three attempts to remove Vargas and his supporters from power failed.
 The first was the Constitutionalist Revolution in 1932, led by São Paulo's oligarchy.
-The second was a Communist uprising in November 1935, and the last one a putsch attempt by local fascists in May 1938.
+The second was a communist uprising in November 1935, and the third a putsch attempt by local fascists in May 1938.
 The 1935 uprising created a security crisis in which Congress transferred more power to the executive branch.
 The 1937 coup d'état resulted in the cancellation of the 1938 election and formalized Vargas as dictator, beginning the Estado Novo era.
 During this period, government brutality and censorship of the press increased.

 During World War II, Brazil remained neutral until August 1942, when the country suffered retaliation by Nazi Germany and Fascist Italy in a strategic dispute over the South Atlantic, and, therefore, entered the war on the allied side.
 In addition to its participation in the battle of the Atlantic, Brazil also sent an expeditionary force to fight in the Italian campaign.

 With the Allied victory in 1945 and the end of the fascist regimes in Europe, Vargas' position became untenable, and he was swiftly overthrown in another military coup, with democracy reinstated by the same army that had ended it 15 years earlier.
 Vargas committed suicide in August 1954 amid a political crisis, after having returned to power by election in 1950.